Matching Module

 Lip-reading practice

-You can also set the Matching Module to provide practice in lip-reading by selecting “video” as the stimulus and turning off the sound for the videos within the exercise.
-Turning the sound off needs to be done each time you run the exercise.
-This works best when the multiple choice response is set to written word/phrase.
+You can also set the Matching Module to provide practice in lip-reading by selecting “silent video” as the stimulus (or if using older versions before 3.2, by turning off the sound for the standard videos within the exercise.
+Turning the sound off then needs to be done each time you run the exercise).

 Creating a lip-reading exercise in the Matching Module